top of page

 • Permaculture design methods and principles

-In Autumn 2024 we will start accepting applicants to our apprenticeship program in 2025.
-Our apprenticeship program is primarily geared toward those who already possess some relevant experience working on farms or with permaculture more broadly.
+Our apprenticeship program is primarily geared toward those who already possess some relevant experience working on farms.
 We view this as a paid training program.
-We invest a lot of time into developing the skills of our apprentices, but we also acknowledge and vaue their contributions to our farm enough where they will be receiving some pay for their work.
+We invest a lot of time into developing the skills of our apprentices, but we also acknowledge and value their contributions to our farm enough where they will be receiving some pay for their work.
 This program is meant to give apprentices in-depth and well-rounded training and education in permaculture farming and regenerative agriculture and give apprentices the confidence and real-world experience they need to someday start their own farm or permaculture-related business.
-Apprentices will receive a stipend of $10/hr and also receive free tuition to our permaculture design course if they complete their apprenticeship.
-Apprentices will be legal employees with W-4s.
+Apprentices will receive a small stipend and also receive free tuition to our permaculture design course if they complete their apprenticeship.

 Apprenticeship Requirements